Taste of LIC 2019

 This is the Long Island City restaurants section of this site.
 In this section we publish stories / reviews of many of the restaurants in the Long Island City neighborhood of Queens.
 Long Island City is known for a number of emerging restaurants, restaurants with beautiful Manhattan skyline views and a number of excellent long lasting restaurants that been pleasing their clientele for years.

 Click here to view the Long Island City Restaurants LIC section of this site.

-This year it's especially important to make restaurant reservations early as restaurants first open for indoor dining at 25% capacity on Friday, February 12th, 2021.
-And given Valentine's Day is on a weekend, it may be challenging unless you make your reservation now.
-But that said, restaurants also have outside dining capacity - so depending on the weather - you may have some luck the weekend of Valentine's Day.
-For dinner in Astoria, LIC, Jackson Heights, Sunnyside, Woodside or Flushing; it's best to do your research early, and call or go online to make the reservations as soon as you can for this Valentine's Day .
+Given Valentine's Day is on a Monday, it may be fair game to make your VDay reservation on Valentine's Day or any day of the preceding weekend.
+Also, restaurants have outside dining capacity - so depending on the weather - NYC restaurants may have additional capacity [versus prepandemic] Valentine's Day weekend.
+But many restaurants have been casualties during these pandemic times, so for dinner in Astoria, LIC, Jackson Heights, Sunnyside, Woodside or Flushing; it's best to do your research early, and call or go online to make the reservations as soon as you can for this Valentine's Day .